 The HPO is linked to a host system or a network of clients via

-an Ethernet 10/100BaseT interface.
+an ethernet or wireless interface.
 The device connects to a printer

 through a proprietary vLogix fiber-optic interface.
 The printer